 We'll list the commands in rough order of importance:

 Come is the single most important command to teach your dog.
 However, it can be bizarrely difficult to teach if your dog is clingy or if there’s a distraction while they’re trying to learn the command.
 Having an extra-long lead helps.

 Let your dog run wherever it wants on the long lead — and maybe incentivize it to run far away by throwing a treat if he’s clingy.

 A gentle tug on the lead while saying “come” should be enough to get your dog to understand what you want, and a treat waiting for him at the end of the leash will keep your dog coming back for more.

 Eventually, you’ll be able to remove the lead.

 “Leave It” is a command that your dog will need to learn for its safety.
 To best teach “leave it,” you’ll need to pick something that’s normally a treat—but not a treat that’s liked very much—and teach your dog to ignore it.
-Celery is typically a good starting point because few dogs deeply enjoy it.
+Celery is often a good tool for teaching this command, as few dogs seem to enjoy it.

 Drop the object on the floor near your dog, and ensure that your dog is paying attention to it.
 At this point, tell your dog “Leave it!” and cover the object with your hand or foot.
 Your dog will probably gently try to get around you and access the item, but don’t let him.